Walavouchey/osu-wiki/news/2024/2024-01-16-bespoke-music-in-osu.md

 What about before 2020, before this crazy musical explosion happened?
 There are a lot more stories to be told.
 For example: we're not sure if you have noticed, but osu! does actually have what you could call an "original soundtrack".

+-->

 ---

 For the love of rhythm and music, new creations aborn.
-We're privileged to have a community with such stubborn passion.
+We're privileged to have so many with the stubborn passion to go above and beyond to make the osu! community something entirely our own.

 —Walavouchey